 Al-Azhar Park, opened in 2005, is a striking example of how preservation and urban development can coexist.
 The park sits on the site of a former rubbish dump that had accumulated for centuries over the foundations of a Mamluk-era fortress and the Ayyubid city wall.
 During the park’s construction, archaeologists uncovered a 1.5-kilometer stretch of the wall built by Sultan Salah al-Din (Saladin) and later reinforced by Mamluks.
 This wall, along with excavated Mamluk-era structures, was integrated into the park design.
 Today, visitors can walk along the reconstructed wall and view the remains of towers, gates, and cisterns.
 The park also offers panoramic views of historic Cairo, including the Citadel and the Sultan Hassan Mosque.

 The Al-Azhar Park project was a collaboration between the Aga Khan Trust for Culture and the Egyptian government, demonstrating a model for heritage-led regeneration.
 It has spurred the revitalization of adjacent neighborhoods like Al-Darb al-Ahmar, where Mamluk-era houses and workshops have been restored.
 This approach has made the park a catalyst for economic and cultural renewal, while preserving important archaeological remains.
-For more on the planning, see the Aga Khan Trust for Culture’s Al-Azhar Park page.
+For more on the planning and impact, see the Aga Khan Trust for Culture’s Al-Azhar Park page.

 The Citadel of Saladin (Qala’a)